marcusgreer/colorstack-backend-demo/README.md

 $ cd colorstack-backend-demo
 ```

+## How To Run

 ### Echo Server Demo
 ```
 $ mvn clean package
 $ java -jar echo-server-demo/target/echo-server-demo-1.0-SNAPSHOT.jar
 ```
-Keep this terminal window open, and then in a separate window run the command via [netcat](https://linuxize.com/post/netcat-nc-command-with-examples/)
+Keep this terminal window open, and then run the following command in a separate window using [netcat](https://linuxize.com/post/netcat-nc-command-with-examples/)
 ```
 $ nc localhost 9093
 ```
+Type text into the same terminal where netcat is running, and see it echoed back to you

+Kill the Client and Server processes by running `Ctrl+C` in the terminal windows.

 ### REST API Demo